Skip to content

 #VoiceMeeter

-Use it for audio routing: send your voice to Zoom on one track while recording a clean signal locally at the same time.
+Where it shines is routing.
+Send your voice to Zoom on one track while recording a clean signal locally on a separate track.
 It’s free from VB-Audio’s site.
+Budget 20-30 minutes for the first setup since configuration takes some audio engineering knowledge.

 #AV Voice Changer Diamond